-Asparagus Time to cut back the asparagus fern to the ground, which has yellowed as expected and then top-dress the plants with a combination of compost, aged cow manure and some slow-release fertiliser pellets.
+Asparagus Time to cut back the asparagus fern to the ground, which has yellowed as expected and then top-dresses the plants with a combination of compost, aged cow manure and some slow-release fertiliser pellets.

 Some great companion plants for all these are herbs such as sage, winter thyme, parsley, mint, chives, coriander, dill, oregano, marjoram, etc that deter pests such as caterpillars.
 Basil does not tolerate the cold and should be grown in warmer months.

 Flowers such as Pansies, Violas, Nasturtiums, Calendula and Borage are great for the winter patch!
-They add colour, diversity, repel pests and most importantly are tasty and pretty additions to salads!
+They add colour, and diversity, repel pests and most importantly are tasty and pretty additions to salads!

 To see our full selection of Fruits, veggies and herbs in store.
 Click Here!